passport/www.passportjs.org/docs/middleware.md

 message to the session about why authentication failed which can then be displayed on the page the user is being redirected to.

-The mechanism used to authenticate the request is implemented by a strategy, of which there can be many.
-For instance, authenticating a user with a username and password entails a different set of operations than authenticating a user via OpenID Connect, even though both result in the same outcome of an authenticated user.
+The mechanism used to authenticate the request is implemented by a strategy.
+Authenticating a user with a username and password entails a different set of operations than authenticating a user via OpenID Connect.
+As such, those two mechanisms are implemented by two different strategies.
 In the route above, the `local` strategy is used to verify a username and password.

 Prior to employing a strategy to authenticate a request, the [strategy must be installed and configured](/concepts/authentication/strategies/).